Mackay, Queensland: Sport

+As with most Queensland cities and towns, Mackay's main sport is Rugby League.
+The Mackay Cutters compete in the Queensland Cup, having won the competition in 2013.
+Along with the Northern Pride and Townsville Blackhawks, the Cutters are affiliated with the National Rugby League's North Queensland Cowboys, with notable players playing for the Cutters including Jason Taumalolo, Reuben Cotter and Michael Morgan.

 Mackay has a local Australian rules football league AFL Mackay and premiership AFLW matches are played at the Great Barrier Reef Arena.

 In the 1920s the Olympic Theatre in Mackay was a popular venue for professional boxing and saw stars like Colin Bell and Tom Heeney fight there.
 Such teams in junior and senior are: Mackay City Hawks, Northern Beaches Magpies, Moranbah Bulldogs, Eastern Swans, Sarina Demons and Mackay Saints.

 Media

-WIN Television (an affilliate of the Nine Network) previously produced a local WIN News bulletin for the area between April 2009 and May 2015.
+WIN Television (an affiliate of the Nine Network) previously produced a local WIN News bulletin for the area between April 2009 and May 2015.
 Southern Cross Nine aired a regional Queensland edition of Nine News from Brisbane, with local opt-outs for Mackay, from July 2017 to February 2019.

 The only daily local newspaper in the city is the Daily Mercury.
-It is owned by NewsCorp.
+It is owned by News Corp.
 It ceased print editions in June 2020 and became online-only publication.